jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's an Uber ride.
 And if you've ever taken one, you've participated in mass-collaboration as an Internet Age cyborg.
 Seriously, think about it.
 Julia needed to get somewhere, and Jack helped her get there, and they collaborated using smartphones.

-Once upon a time in the Industrial Age, this coordination was done by many managers at the taxi, media, and automotive companies.
+Once upon a time in the Industrial Age, this coordination was done by many managers.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
-In the Internet Age, all this paperwork is handled by Uber's (mostly open-source) software.
+In the Internet Age, all this paperwork is handled by Uber's ([mostly open-source](https://github.com/uber)) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.

 While Darth Taxi-Cab tried to stop Uber with lawsuits and government lobbying, it didn't work.
 Once people use mass-collaboration, it's too practical to be stopped.
 Our ongoing progress towards a better life is something to keep in mind while you're reading this book.
 Our way of life will get better.
-We'll upgrade even faster once we realize our actions, even if just catching a lift, upgrades our civilization to the Internet Age.
+We'll upgrade even faster once we realize our actions, even if just catching a ride, steps our civilization into the Internet Age.

 Taking an Uber is how easy it is to become a player god.

-Also, notice how similar apps like Door Dash, Uber Eats, Airbnb help "the little guy" use open-source software to share resources once only open to big taxi, fast-food, and hotel companies.
+Also, notice how similar apps like Door Dash, Uber Eats, Airbnb help "the little guy" share resources once only open to big companies.
 If you've used these services, then you've also helped upgrade to the Internet Age.

 With all this in mind, it's time to meet the hero of Techvolution.
 The one who'll defeat Darth Blockbuster, and bring on the era of mass-collaboration for all the player gods of Main Street.